boyter/searchcode-server/README.md

  - Search results now have RSS feed https://github.com/boyter/searchcode-server/issues/114
  - Can add custom HTML/CSS/JS to all pages https://github.com/boyter/searchcode-server/issues/107
  - Changed validation of repository names such that they must be alphanumeric or - with client and server side validation
+ - Fix spelling of check_filerepo_chages to check_filerepo_changes for properties file

 13 April 2017 - 1.3.9
  - Repository table can now be created from empty database if required https://github.com/boyter/searchcode-server/issues/83